Skip to main content

 Knafeh

-A Middle Eastern dessert made with shredded phyllo dough or semolina, soaked in sweet syrup, and layered with cheese or cream.
-In Israel, it's especially popular in Arab towns like Nazareth and increasingly in mainstream Israeli cuisine.
-Traditionally served hot so the cheese inside remains melted.
+A Middle Eastern dessert of shredded phyllo or semolina soaked in sweet syrup and layered with cheese or cream.
+In Israel it's strongest in Arab towns like Nazareth, and it has been working its way into mainstream menus.
+It's served hot so the cheese inside stays molten.

 Allergens: